Pre Procedure Directions

 Day of treatment:

-• Come with hair cut down with a Zero guard on the clippers
+• Come with hair cut down with a Zero guard on the clippers (men only)

 • Moisturize your scalp